ros2/ros2_documentation/source/ROS-Framework/interfaces/actions/Working-with-actions/Understanding-ROS2-Actions/Understanding-ROS2-Actions.rst

   $ ros2 action echo <action_name> <optional arguments/action_type>

-``ros2 action echo`` depends on action introspection, which is disabled by default.
+``ros2 action echo`` requires action introspection, which is disabled by default.
 To enable it, call ``configure_introspection`` after creating an action client or server.

 Start up the ``fibonacci_action_server`` and ``fibonacci_action_client``, enabling the ``action_server_configure_introspection`` parameter for demonstration: